zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     ```python
         instructions="""
-            Read the given log file.
-Determine which one of the following actions should be taken:
+            Analyze the given log file.
+Recommend which one of the following actions should be taken:
-            Restart service
+            {logfilepath} | Restart service {service_name}
-            Rollback transaction
+            {logfilepath} | Rollback transaction
-            Redeploy resource
+            {logfilepath} | Redeploy resource {resource_name}
-            Increase quota
+            {logfilepath} | Increase quota
-            No action needed
-            Escalate issue
-            Keep any resoning or explanations very brief.
+            If there are no issues, respond with "{logfilepath} | No action needed."
+            If none of the options resolve the issue, respond with "{logfilepath} | Escalate issue"

+            RULES:
+            - Only respond with the corrective action.
+            - Do not perform any of the actions yourself.
             """
     ```